-American Aberdeen Association has developed a new program called the American Aberdeen Excellence Program (AAEP).
-This umbrella program includes a newly developed Dam of Merit and Sire of Merit designation for those registered American Aberdeen cattle that meet the AAEP merit criteria.
+American Aberdeen Association Excellence Program (AAEP) recognizes superior animals in the breed and the breeders who raise them.
+This program includes a Dam of Merit and Sire of Merit designation for those registered American Aberdeen cattle that meet the AAEP merit criteria.
 The AAEP also includes the various American Aberdeen crossbreeding program designations, allowing producers to utilize fullblood, purebred and percentage American Aberdeen cattle in their operations to the highest benefit.
 Additional designations and program enhancements to the AAEP will be added as deemed necessary and beneficial to American Aberdeen breeders and the AAA membership.

 American Aberdeen Dam of Merit and Sire of Merit Designation

 The American Aberdeen Merit designation was started to further solidify the importance of early puberty, fertility and productivity in the American Aberdeen cow herd and to reward those animals that continuously produce offspring worthy of registration.
 Ultimately, owners of these Dams of Merit and Sires of Merit benefit from the recognition that superior seedstock bring to each membership.

 Dam of Merit Criteria:

 - Dams of Merit must have had a calf before they are 2.3 years of age and calve within a 395-day calving interval.
 (This calving interval allows heifers to calve earlier than the main cow herd.)